 There is work requirement of one year’s experience before you will qualify for licensure.
 This equates to at least 1,750 work hours per year.
 Part-time experience will be accepted if it is achieved within two consecutive years and equates to the full number of hours.
 The applicant can meet the work experience requirement either before or after taking the CPA exam.

 Experience shall be considered intensive and diversified if experience is acquired in the areas of auditing or accounting.
 Such evidence shall take the form of a notarized affidavit on the employer’s letterhead indicating in detail the nature of the intensive and diversified experience in auditing or accounting.
+It must be done under the supervision of a CPA with a current and valid license.
+This must be submitted with this form.

 The New Jersey State Board of Accountancy requires the candidate to take the AICPA self-study Professional Ethics: AICPA’s Comprehensive Course (For Licensure) and their corresponding exam.
 The applicant must achieve 90% or higher in order to apply for licensure.
 This can be done either before or after taking the CPA exam.

-- Submit work experience form
+- Submit your work experience form

 - Submit the Criminal History Information Request Form